What are service and utility costs?

 Updated over a week ago

-The following costs are not included in service charges or utilities.
+The following expenses are not covered by service charges or utilities:

-• Care service costs; such as costs for meal delivery, nursing and alarm service;
+• Care service costs, including expenses for meal delivery, nursing, and alarm services.

-• Taxes and charges, such as sewerage charges.
-The landlord may pass on certain costs and charges to you, but not through the service charges.
-Owners are charged for owner charges (such as the property tax) and users (tenants) for user charges (such as the waste disposal charge).
-The assessment for the waste disposal charges will be made in the name of the user of the building.
-In the case of multiple use of a building (such as private room rental), this assessment will be paid to the owner/landlord.
+• Taxes and charges, such as sewerage fees.
+While the landlord may pass on specific costs and charges to you, they are not included in the service charges.
+Owners bear owner charges (like property tax), while users (tenants) cover user charges (such as waste disposal fees).
+The assessment for waste disposal charges will be under the name of the building user.
+In cases of multiple building use (like private room rental), this assessment will be paid to the owner/landlord.

 Service costs explained further